Eve00000/website/content/news/XXXX-XX-XX-mixxx-2-4-1-released.md

 Meanwhile I started diving and swimming in the code to tweak some minor things, like exporting statusfiles, nowplaying, writing a new cpontroller-mappingsfile.
 To give something back to the Mixxx-community I answered questions about little problems in the forum, I translated the manual and I offered to write this announcement that became a sort of testimony.

-And that all in about 12 weeks since I the Auto DJ test.
+And that all in about 12 weeks since I did the Auto DJ test.